Have you got a new WD My Passport drive?

 The up and down arrows to the right hand side of the format option allows you to choose a format for the whole disk.

-- Once done dismiss the Disk Utility Screen.
-The formatted WD My Passport drive icon should now appear on your desktop.
+Your newly formatted WD My Passport drive icon should now appear on your desktop.
 And your drive is ready for your Mac to use.

-And there you have it, the format WD My Passport for Mac in 10 quick steps.
+And there you have it, the format or your WD My Passport for Mac in 10 quick steps.

 YouTube Video Covering the Format of WD My Passport for Mac

-This video from Acquevara shows the formatting of an external hard drive on a Mac using Mac OS Sierra.
-I copy it here so that if you would like to watch the video along side using my notes above you have a quick and easy link to get to it.
+This video from Acquevara will show you the formatting of an external hard drive on a Mac using Mac OS Sierra.
+You can watch the video along side using my notes above for extra help.

 WD My Passport External Hard-drive Set Up Guide for Mac